scala/docs.scala-lang/_overviews/scala3-book/types-opaque-types.md

 val d: Double = l2 // ERROR: Found Logarithm required Double
 ```

+Even though we abstracted over `Logarithm`, the abstraction comes for free:
+Since there is only one implementation, at runtime there will be _no boxing overhead_ for primitive types like `Double`.

 ### Summary of Opaque Types
 Opaque types offer a sound abstraction over implementation details, without imposing performance overhead.
 As illustrated above, opaque types are convenient to use, and integrate very well with the [Extension Methods][extension] feature.